protsack-stephan/wme/example/auth/README.md

     go run main.go
     ```

-1. Note that if you are running this from the root use:
+1. Note that if you are running this from the root use this command:
     ```bash
     go run example/auth/main.go
     ```